henryyinyufei/Fish-Market/README.md

 # fish-market

 STAT 350 Linear Regression Final Project

-The goal for this project is to predict weight for each Species.
+The goal for this project is to predict weight for each Species using **Linear Regression**.

 ![Species](https://raw.githubusercontent.com/henryyinyufei/fish-market/main/image/Species-Bar-Chart.png)